Joseon Army: Garrison Command System

 After the Manchu invasion of Korea, Injo established the Garrison Command System (Yŏngjang chedo) to take over the training and military preparation of Joseon and separated the military administration from the civil interference of the provincial magistrates.
 The Garrison Command System replaced recruitment with universal conscription, which like the Sogo system, required all citizens of Joseon to enlist because most regions lacked enough population base to maintain more than three.
+However, civil officials resisted, resources were lacking, and the system eventually reverted to being overseen by civil magistrates.
+Under King Hyojong, efforts were made to restore the professional system, but by later times, the compromise system of civil magistrates doubling as Yeongjang became the standard.
 During Yeongjo's reign, the number of garrisons had grown to forty-nine, with nine in Pyeongan and six in Hamgyŏng Province.
 The other provinces had at least five, except for Kangwŏn, which could still only maintain there.
 Garrison commanders (yŏngjang) primary duty was to administer the provincial military structure and command garrisons.
 They also served a concurrent role of sheriffs (t'op'osa), shifting from military defense to catching criminals and suppressing local unrest.
 Magistrates were frequently appointed as garrison commanders, only nominally separating their duties.
 However, military men could be appointed separately to a garrison command in the southern regions without posting concurrent magistrate (paech'i).
 Nonetheless, the garrison commanders throughout the peninsula were increasingly responsible for civil policing activities at the expense of their military duties.

-Modern Armies

-The Joseon Army, as it existed in the early 1890s, consisted of about 3,000–50,000 soldiers at the time of the Donghak Peasant Revolution.
-There were about 5,000 soldiers in 1895.
-Training by Russian officers beginning in 1896 led to the organization of a 1,000-strong royal bodyguard armed with Berdan rifles that served as the core of an improved army.
-Soldiers sometimes transferred to other units from this core unit, including five regiments of about 900 soldiers each.
-When the Joseon Dynasty became the Korean Empire, their numbers grew to 28,000 before 1907.